-If you go to any electronics store you’re likely to find quite a few different curved TV options, so one of the first things you’ll have to do is decide whether flat or curved is better for you.
-At the DGiT Smart House we have numerous displays, both flat and curved.
-This puts us in the unique position of being able to give you the skinny on what we like, and what we don’t like, when it comes to real life usage of a curved TV — instead of just stating the obvious ‘on-paper’ reasons.
+If you go to any electronics store you’re likely to find at least a few different curved TV options, so one of the first things you’ll have to do is decide whether flat or curved is better for you.
+We have worked through numerous displays, both flat and curved, over the years, which puts us in the unique position of being able to give you the skinny on what we like, and what we don’t like, when it comes to real life usage of a curved TV — instead of just stating the obvious ‘on-paper’ reasons.

 So let’s jump right in, shall we?

 When you’re sitting in front of a curved TV, the image warps to encapsulate more of your vision.
-Especially if you sit directly in the center, the screen captures much of your peripheral vision which would normally be clouded by other things in your house.
-After all, the screens in a movie theater are curved as well, so you’re more likely to get that realistic movie experience if you select one for your house.
-If your TV is big enough, it can fill you entire field of view, and can capture your surroundings to the point where you feel like you are truly part of the content.
-Pair this with a high end sound system or even a TV with some great speakers built in, and you’re in for a great ride.
+Especially if you sit directly in the center, the screen captures much of your peripheral vision which would normally be clouded by other things in your house, unless you’re just a few feet from a 100-inch screen.
+Even then, screens in a movie theater are curved as well, so you’re more likely to get that realistic movie experience if you select one for your house.
+If your TV is big enough, it can fill your entire field of view, and can capture your surroundings to the point where you feel like you are truly part of the content.
+Pair this with a high-end sound system or even a TV with some great speakers built-in, and you’re in for a great ride.

 Where flat screens need to spread the light across the entire image, curved TVs can strengthen the light directed at a particular area.
 This works similarly to how satellite dishes focus a signal, and while manufacturers haven’t actually marketed this as a feature, we’ve noticed that curved TVs have traditionally had much better contrast than their flat brethren.
 If you don’t believe me, go check it out at your local electronics store.
 The manufacturers put a lot of effort into making sure that you will be able to enjoy the content from multiple viewing angles, and that is quite apparent in our own personal and professional use.
-We have a Samsung 78″ curved TV here in the DGiT smart house, and we have to say the contrast is spot on.
+Testing out a Samsung 78″ curved TV in the DGiT smart house a few years ago, we all said the contrast is spot on.

 Our eyes are optimized for recognizing 3D objects, so why have we built all our modern technology around flat screens?
 When you watch a flat panel TV for too long, your eyes can get strained, but the curve in panels can make it more comfortable for you to watch TV longer.
 The distance between your eyes and different parts of the TV are less varied than on a regular TV, so this is definitely a positive for your viewing experience.
 Though the panel is still representing a 2D image, the curve in the television itself helps the content to feel much more stuck out, which is just more natural to watch for an extended period.